Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 advantage of powerful business intelligence tools and analytics to review predictions made on the sample data.
-As an example of the kind of analysis Azure Machine Learning can facilitate, the blueprint includes scripts and tools for predicting the length of a patient's stay in a hospital facility.
+As an example of the kind of analysis Azure Machine Learning can facilitate, the blueprint includes a sample dataset, scripts and tools for predicting the length of a patient's stay in a hospital facility.

 This blueprint is intended to serve as a foundation for customers to adjust to their specific requirements.
-It is designed to be more secure and compliant when deployed; however, customers are responsible for configuring roles correctly and implementing any modifications.
+It is designed to be secure and compliant when deployed; however, customers are responsible for configuring roles correctly and implementing any modifications.
 Please note the following: